Crawford

 Crawford's character is shaped by the surrounding agricultural activity typical of the South Burnett — peanut farming, cattle grazing, and timber production are all part of the regional fabric.
 Residents access most services in nearby Kingaroy, which as the region's largest town offers supermarkets, schools, hospitals, and recreational facilities.
 The South Burnett is also known for its scenic Bunya Mountains and a growing tourism and wine trail, making the broader region increasingly popular with visitors from south-east Queensland.

-Crawford falls under postcode 4610 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Nanango electorate.
+Crawford falls under postcode 4610 and is governed by the South Burnett Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Nanango electorate.

 Location